Certificate in Workplace Interpersonal Relationships

 Students should speak with their academic advisors before starting classes for the Workplace Interpersonal Relationships Certificate.

-This is a stand-alone certificate, whose required courses may be allowed as electives in some undergraduate programs.
+This certificate has required courses that may be allowed as electives in some undergraduate programs.
 The certificate requires 16 semester hours (5 courses), and all coursework must be completed with a “C” or better.
+Course options include face-to-face, online and hybrid formats.

 Required Courses (10 Credit Hours)